bitovi/hatchify/docs/react/README.md

 `@hatchifyjs/react` is an [NPM](<(https://www.npmjs.com/package/@hatchifyjs/react)>) package that takes your schemas and provides:

-- React Components
+- React components
-- CRUD promise functions and react hooks
-- TypeScript

-for interacting with your [JSON:API](https://jsonapi.org/) backend.
+- React hooks for interacting with your [JSON:API](https://jsonapi.org/) backend
+- TypeScript types

 The following uses `hatchifyReact` to create a `hatchedReact` app with the defined `Todo` and `User` schemas.